De que te quiero, te quiero: Plot

 Soon after, Natalia meets Diego again.
 At first, she runs away from him while remaining under the impression that Diego had tried to rape her (while in reality it was Rodrigo who tried to do that) as he pursues her looking for an explanation of her rejection, since Diego never knew that she and his twin brother had an unpleasant encounter.
-When they manage to clear things up, the two cannot restart their love, because Diego is now married to Diana Mendoza (Esmeralda Pimentel).
+When they manage to clear things up, the two cannot restart their love, because Diego is now married to Diana Mendoza.
 Their relationship will not only be hindered by Diana's obsessive whims, but also by Don Vicente, who disapproves of their love.

 Consumed by extreme jealousy and obsession for Diego, Diana soon dies trying to run over Natalia in a car crash, thus ending her threat to separate Natalia and Diego, but the nightmares of the latter two don't end there.
 Another threat has begun as Rodrigo eventually gets out of his coma (in reality he was faking it unbeknownst to everyone as he regained consciousness a while back) to proceed with his revenge on Natalia by separating her from his brother Diego to keep her for himself.
-Rodrigo also found Brigitte (Fabiola Guajardo), Natalia's younger sister, as a newfound ally and lover to help him get revenge while Brigitte does the same as she always hated Natalia out of pure jealousy and pettiness.
+Rodrigo also found Brigitte, Natalia's younger sister, as a newfound ally and lover to help him get revenge while Brigitte does the same as she always hated Natalia out of pure jealousy and pettiness.
 Because of these unpleasant circumstances, Natalia and Diego will have to fight to be together and love each other even more while investigating further secretive moments from the past.